Skateboard Helmet VS Bike Helmet (Tips To Buy Helmets)

 - This outer shell shows scratches, flaws, or fractures

-- On the inner shell, there are many cracks or signs of ageing
+- On the inner shell, there are many cracks or signs of aging

 - buckles or straps that don’t work properly